greensoda123/algebra314/_posts/2026-04-02-discriminant.md

 ax^2 + bx + c = 0
 $$

-We are often told that the expression

-$$
-b^2 - 4ac
-$$

-— known as the *discriminant* — determines how many solutions the equation has.
+We are often told that the expression $b^2 - 4ac$ — known as the discriminant — determines how many real roots the equation has.

 But why does this happen?